Automated Email Alerts from BigQuery: Your Guide to Monitoring Metrics

 Gmail or third-party APIs

-Good for teams that need full flexibility and want alerts to be part of a broader application.
+This option is ideal for teams that need full flexibility and want alerts to be part of a broader application.

 Here’s a comparison of the main options:

-Method | Coding Required | Setup Time | Best For |
+| Method | Coding Required | Setup Time | Best For |

-Apps Script + Sheets | Low | ⏱️ Fast | Simple personal/team use |
+| Apps Script + Sheets | Low | ⏱️ Fast | Simple personal/team use |

-Analytics Model | ❌ No | ⚡ Very Fast | No-code business users, quick dashboards |
+| Analytics Model | ❌ No | ⚡ Very Fast| No-code business users, quick dashboards |

-Pub/Sub + Cloud Functions | ✅ Yes | 🛠️ Medium | Scalable & event-driven apps |
+| Pub/Sub + Cloud Functions | ✅ Yes | 🛠️ Medium | Scalable & event-driven apps |

-App Engine | ✅ Yes | 🔧 Longer | Full control, large custom systems |
+| App Engine | ✅ Yes | 🔧 Longer | Full control, large custom systems |